JP-mercier/fighting-lion-fft-golgoroth-maze/README.md

 ## 🎮 Usage

 1. Launch Destiny 2 and navigate to Golgoroth's Maze encounter
-2. Position your character at the designated spot (coordinates: 1950, 658)
+2. Position your character at the designated spot
 3. Run the script and press 'h' to start
 4. The script will automatically:
    - Take a reference screenshot